publiclab/publiclab-archive/notes/msmelody/08-07-2013/what-can-you-do.md

 ---
-title: "What can YOU do?"\ntagnames: 'new-york-city, chaq, air-quality, air-quality-egg, air-sensors'
+title: "What can YOU do?"

+tagnames: 'new-york-city, chaq, air-quality, air-quality-egg, air-sensors'
 author: msmelody
 path: /notes/msmelody/08-07-2013/what-can-you-do.md
 nid: 8978